hmrc/mdtp-contributor-guidelines/CONTRIBUTING.md

 9. If rejected, the Pull Requestor asks the Owning Team for feedback
 10. If accepted, the Owning Team merges the changes into the Repository and creates a new release
 11. The Pull Requestor and Owning Team discuss the optimal timing of pre-production and production releases
-12. The Owning Team releases the changes into the relevant pre-production environment(s)
+12. The Owning Team release the changes into the relevant pre-production environment(s)
 13. The Pull Requestor and Owning Team validate the functional and operational impact in pre-production
 14. The Owning Team schedules a release of the changes into production
 15. The Pull Requestor and Owning Team validate the functional and operational impact in production